Goin-Soares leads for Los Banos school board seat after preliminary election results

-LOS BANOS — Preliminary results showed early leads in two of three races for Los Banos school trustee candidates opposing a local civil rights group, the Community Advocacy Coalition, which has already gained considerable power in the school district.
+LOS BANOS — Preliminary results show leads for three Los Banos school trustee candidates opposing a local civil rights group, the Community Advocacy Coalition, which has already gained considerable power in the school district.

-Megan Goin-Soares held a large early lead over embattled incumbent Tommy Jones, who earlier this year was charged in connection with a public corruption case.
-Preliminary results showed Goin-Soares ahead with 312 votes to Jones’ 105, as of the Sun-Star’s deadline.
+With 100 percent of precincts reporting, Megan Goin-Soares held a large early lead over embattled incumbent Tommy Jones, who earlier this year was charged in connection with a public corruption case.
+Preliminary results showed Goin-Soares ahead with 658 votes to Jones’ 243, as of 11:54 p.m.
+Tuesday.

-Incumbent Dominic Falasco, who was credited with secretly recording numerous conversations in the criminal case against Jones, was neck-and-neck with his challenger, Gary Munoz.
-The two candidates were separated by just one vote, 216 for Munoz to 215 for Falasco, as of the Sun-Star’s print deadline.
+Incumbent Dominic Falasco, who was credited with secretly recording numerous conversations in the criminal case against Jones, appears to have won over challenger Gary Munoz.
+With 100 percent of precincts reporting, the two candidates were separated by just 31 votes, 430 for Falasco and 399 for Munoz, as of 11:54 p.m.
+Tuesday.

-Incumbent Carole Duffy was losing to challenger Margaret Benton, with Benton pulling 328 votes to Duffy’s 196, as of deadline.
+Incumbent Carole Duffy was losing to challenger Margaret Benton, with Benton pulling 607 votes to Duffy’s 320, as of 11:54 p.m.
+Tuesday with 100 percent of precincts reporting.

 The three races have split into two camps: Jones, Munoz and Duffy with connections to the CAC, and the Los Banos Teachers Association endorsing Goin-Soares, Falasco and Benton.

+If election results hold, a four-vote majority held by CAC-backed trustees on the school board could shift to a two-vote disadvantage with trustees Ray Martinez and Marlene Smith.

-The division comes after several months of events sowing controversy, charges of corruption and deep-seeded anger between both sides.
+The division between the CAC-backed trustees and other trustees comes after several months of events sowing controversy, charges of corruption and deep-seeded anger between both sides.

 CAC members have said they advocate for people who are underrepresented.
 They have claimed they are advocating for more Hispanic teachers and administrators in the district to better reflect the majority minority demographics of the student population.